SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingPlansScalingPlanMetricDimension.md

----
-layout: glossary
-title: Add-VSAutoScalingPlansScalingPlanMetricDimension
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingPlansScalingPlanMetricDimension

 ## SYNOPSIS
-Adds an AWS::AutoScalingPlans::ScalingPlan.MetricDimension resource property to the template
+Adds an AWS::AutoScalingPlans::ScalingPlan.MetricDimension resource property to the template.
+MetricDimension is a subproperty of CustomizedScalingMetricSpecification: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscalingplans-scalingplan-customizedscalingmetricspecification.html that specifies a dimension for a customized metric to use with AWS Auto Scaling.
+Dimensions are arbitrary name/value pairs that can be associated with a CloudWatch metric.
+Duplicate dimensions are not allowed.

 ## SYNTAX